ccshan/Beginning-Student-Tables/README.md

 **Table Body**
 * **Paramter cell** this is where you name the inputs to your function, add more by typing into the green 'dummy cell' next to it
-* **Formula cell** here you can write arithmetic which the table will evaluate using your inputs
+* **Formula cell** here you can write arithmetic which the table will evaluate using your inputs, to start making a new formula, start writing in the green 'dummy cell'.
 * **Input cell** the inputs to your function, add more by typing into the green 'dummy cell' next to it
 * **Want cell** this is where you will type the expected value for the given input in that row
+* **Output cell** this is where the output of your formulas will appear, if output is not evaluated it will be gray, if there is an error it will appear pink

 * **Language dropdown** you can select to either use BSL or BSL with list abbreviations
 * **Show Combined Program** click the checkbox to generate the BSL code for your tables

 An image over here highlighting the different components of the table tool

+It's important to remember the colors used by the table.
+Yellow indicates new cells, green indicates dummy cells which when typed into will make yellow cells, pink cells means there is an error, and gray cells are unused.

 ### Examples of Uses
 Here are some example cases on how you can use the Beginning Student Tables tool to write functions and solve problems.
 First let's look at a simple case, where we try to convert a temptertature in celsius to fahrenheit.